ShivashishY/shiva/content/posts/how to create-nft.md

 ## Adoption decision

 The motivation for adopting blockchain technology (one aspect of innovation adoption) has been examined by researchers.
 Jensen et al. Provided a framework for analysis.
-Koens & Poll pointed out that adoption can be driven heavily by non-technical factors.
+Koens  and Poll pointed out that adoption can be driven heavily by non-technical factors.
 Based on the behavioral model, Lid discusses the difference between adoption at the individual level and at the organizational level.